 Step 1: Free initial consultation

-Call or email me to discuss your page design ideas and we’ll get to know each other a bit before deciding whether to work together.
+Call or email us to discuss your page design ideas and we’ll get to know each other a bit before deciding whether to work together.
 There is no obligation.

 Step 2: I’ll give you a firm quote

 We’ll discuss all the elements your book contains and how best to present them to your readers.
-Then I’ll provide you with a firm quote.
+Then we’ll provide you with a firm quote.

 Step 3: Getting started